Racial whitewashing or not, the sad fact is that Ghost in the Shell (2017) is still a rather dull movie.

-Major Mira Killian is the greatest achievement of experiments by Hanka Robotics in implanting human sentience into cybernetic bodies.
-While investigating different terrorist attacks on Hanka scientists, Mira begins to suspect the accomplishment came at a great cost.
-She might also not be whom she thinks she is.
+Major Mira Killian is the greatest achievement of Hanka Robotics experiments in implanting human sentience into cybernetic bodies.
+However, while investigating terrorist attacks on Hanka scientists, Mira begins to suspect the accomplishment actually came at a great cost.
+Worse, she might not even be whom, or what, she thinks she is.

 Instead, I’d approach this snappy review from the viewpoint of someone who is only slightly familiar with the GITS story.
-And who went into the cinema looking forward to a CGI-drenched cyberpunk flick.
+Someone who went into the cinema looking forward to a CGI-drenched cyberpunk flick.

 Verdict.
 This live-action version doesn’t entirely suck.
-But it is rather dreary.
+But it is still rather dreary.

 Check out my other snappy movie reviews!